Nick-Son/portfolio/readme.md

 *Shibui:*
 >Simple, subtle, unobtrusive beauty is the ultimate goal for any design

-My intention was to provide a short guide through information about myself..............

 ## Design methodology | Contruction
 My approach to building the site was first to prototype each section in Codepen, then, later transfer and combine the working code to Visual Studio Code.
 As each page/section had a unique design, the 'block by block' approach made the process much easier to conceptualise, and allow me to preview how each section would work together, hopefully minimising future layout issues.